dovecot/documentation/source/configuration_manual/mail_location/Maildir/index.rst

 * ``dovecot-keywords`` file contains Maildir filename flag (a..z = 0..25) <->
   keyword name mapping

-Both of these files are described fully in :ref:maildir_mbox_formats.
+Both of these files are described fully in :ref:`maildir_mbox_format`.
 The important thing to remember about them is that they shouldn't be treated the same way as index files.
 Index files can be deleted and rebuilt without any side effects, but if you delete control files you'll cause messages to get